 SAP is a policy requiring that student's maintain the school's academic standards

 to continue receiving federal and state student aid funds (excluding the California

 Receive an average letter grade of C in all courses you have completed.

 Complete at least 67% of your attempted units with a grade of A, B, C, D, CR, P.

 - Maximum Time Frame Requirement

-Complete your program within 150% of the published program's required units - Financial Aid Educational Plan Instructions
+Complete your program within 150% of the published program's required units - Comprehensive Student Educational Plan (CSEP) Instructions